st3kin/SQL_chicago_micromobility_project/README.md

 ---

 ## Why this project
 This project was borne out of a lack of access to real vendor data in my desire to analyse the micromobility industry with a focus on realistic and dynamic figures.
 After searching for comprehensive datasets on micromobility to no avail, I decided to script my own synthetic MDS datasets using the *e-scooter trips* data from the City of Chicago’s data portal as a baseline.
-I created 7 different Python scripts for 7 tables — **hourly_demand**, **incidents**, **status_changes**, **tasks**, **vehicles**, **pricing_policies**, and **service_areas**.
+I created 7 different Python scripts for 7 tables; **hourly_demand**, **incidents**, **status_changes**, **tasks**, **vehicles**, **pricing_policies**, and **service_areas**.
 The locations were extracted from the original Chicago data to preserve authenticity.
 The output was exported as CSV files, which I then loaded into a local **PostgreSQL** database for ETL, queried with SQL to shape smaller analytical extracts, and finally modeled and visualized in **Power BI**.

 ---